SparkPost/support-docs/content/momentum/4/config/mta-sts/use-mta-sts.md

 <a name="config.use-mta-sts"></a>
 ## Name

-use_mta_sts — specify whether Momentum should do MTA-STS policy fetching for a domain or not
+use_mta_sts — specify whether Momentum should do MTA-STS policy fetching for a domain

 ## Synopsis